amaurysr/amaurysintro/README.md

 ### My Name is Amaurys Rodriguez:

 - 🔭 I’m currently working on ...
 C Programming
 - 🌱 I’m currently learning ...
-Machine Learning and C Programming
+Data Science, Machine Learning and C Programming
 - 👯 I’m looking to collaborate on ...
 Data Analytics and C Programming
 - 🤔 I’m looking for help with ...
 C Programming
 - 💬 Ask me about ...
 Anything that is collaborating or anything interesting